General rule: If one lives with a traditional family member for two years or more, they can succeed to the rights of a rent-regulated tenant.

 Interruption periods to the one and two year time periods are acceptable for certain reasons – full-time student, military service, hospitalization, temporary employment relocation, and other “reasonable grounds.”

-2. Woman takes a one year sabbatical to learn and teach in England.
+2. A woman takes a one-year sabbatical to learn and teach in England.

-- To sublet, a tenant must give the landlord notice and specify certain things to landlord.
-Landlord must respond within thirty days and can request more information ten days later.
+- To sublet, a tenant must give the landlord notice and specify certain things to a landlord.
+A landlord must respond within thirty days and can request more information ten days later.

-- Landlord cannot deny sublet unreasonably.
+- A landlord cannot deny sublet unreasonably.
 If this becomes an issue it is resolved in court.

 Example for Discussion:

-Rent Stabilized tenant wants to sublet furnished apartment to friend while she goes to Florida for six months.
+Rent Stabilized tenant wants to sublet the furnished apartment to a friend while she goes to Florida for six months.